 Drop me a line

 Your comments, queries, and suggestions help make this a better site.
-Please e-mail me, Doug Adams, at dougscripts at mac dot com.
+Please e-mail me, Doug Adams, at support at dougscripts dot com.
 I usually answer within a day or two.